iamkirankumaryadav/Library/Data Science/Supervised Learning/Regression/Metrics.md

 - More sensitive towards outliers, hence affected/impacted by outliers.
 - MSE is not good for larger errors.
 It changes the units/scale of the predicted values.
 - MSE is expressed as squared units instead of natural data units.
-- Squaring the difference removes negative MSE, the value is usually always positive.
+- Squaring the difference removes negative MSE, which is usually always positive.
 - A lower MSE indicates that the model is making more accurate predictions.

 ![MSE Scikit Learn](Image/MSESK.png)